kikito/kiki.to/source/blog/2014-04-04-rule-3-allow-monkeypatching.md

 <cite><a href="http://en.wikipedia.org/wiki/Uncle_Ben">Uncle Ben</a></cite>

-With monkeypatching you can do lots of interesting and subltle things.
+With monkeypatching you can do lots of interesting and subtle things.
 But you can also make your program stop working.
 Or worse, create hard-to detect incompatibilities and bugs.

 Some module authors, perhaps used to less permissive languages, are very sensitive to these risks.
-So they try to prevent as much monkeypatching as they can.
+So they make great efforts to prevent monkeypatching in their libraries.

 ## Training wheels